microfoam/maximal/waves/chowder/README.md

 but what happens is usually messier than choosing the smaller of the two for reasons I will not articulate here for brevity.
 Nonetheless, I explored this question by working on the two abstract sequences derived above for an adjacent 5-mer and 3-mer in both orders.

 For reasons that will become clear, I will call them abba-zabba sequences.
 Sequence pattern one is ABABBABABBZ.
 Sequence pattern two is AABABAABABZ.

+I added the 'Z' at the tail because originally I wanted to work on both of them in one sequence and the 'Z' was a good separator of the A's and B's.
-I added the 'Z' because it turned out I would get different behavior depending on whether I repeated each sequence or not.
+It then turned out I would get different behavior depending on whether I repeated each sequence.
 This had to do with whether the internal repeats were solved by cinch-t or cinch-k.
 The fractal repeats would be solved by cinch-k only if there were two units.
 This exercise, and I am now certainly glad that I wrote this out for the README, showed me that an adjacent 5-mer and 3-mer